 When provided with a better understanding of the measurable benefits associated with the cost, senior management tends to become less fixated on the bottom line cost of loyalty programmes.
 And, equipped with this arsenal of analytics tools, marketers will be well-armed for any inquisition into loyalty programmes that comes their way.

 Postie+ launched a loyalty programme in April 2016 – a year in, they decided to re-evaluate the fiscal viability of the programme in order to make any necessary adjustments but maintain high customer satisfaction.

 Having worked with Datamine before and been impressed by our expertise, the Head of Marketing & E-Commerce at Postie+ approached us about getting external help in evaluating the effectiveness of their loyalty programme.
 Their biggest concern was identifying and altering problem areas in the loyalty programme while not disincentivising high value customers from driving spend across the store network.

 Datamine used data analysis, financial modelling and customer surveys to analyse the effectiveness of each branch of the Postie+ loyalty programme.
 Fusing qualitative research and data analytics gave us a rounded picture of customer behaviour and perception – the data shows how people are spending, but it’s important to balance that with customer perceptions of the value offered by the programme.

 After picking apart the relationship between customer behaviour and profitability, we identified some distortions in the loyalty programme.
 The way customers were using the programme meant that the highest-spending and longest-term customers weren’t always getting rewarded proportionately for their value.
 At the same time, there were other customers that were earning rewards passively without spending enough to make it profitable for the business.

 Through this analysis and financial modelling, Datamine found a couple levers Postie+ can pull that will massively affect cost, yet continue to deliver value to customers (particularly the high value ones).
-We delivered Postie+ the insights needed to make certain changes within the programme so that the perceived value of the programme remains high but the underlying cost is minimised – a number of the recommended changes will have been implemented by the end of 2018.
+We delivered Postie+ the insights needed to make certain changes within the programme so that the perceived value of the programme remains high but the underlying cost is minimised – a number of the recommended changes have been implemented on an ongoing basis.